SlightlyImproved/Ledger/README.md

 ## Change log

 - **Fri Aug 16 15:47:21 BRT 2015**
-  1. Fixed a bug where data failed to load leaving the window empty
+  - Fixed a bug where data failed to load leaving the window empty
-  2. Fixed an error occurring on non-English game clients
+  - Fixed an error occurring on non-English game clients
-  3. Added German localization (fine contribution from [Baertram](http://www.esoui.com/forums/member.php?u=2028))
+  - Added German localization (fine contribution from [Baertram](http://www.esoui.com/forums/member.php?u=2028))
-  4. Now players can see the transactions of all characters
+  - Now, players can see the transactions of all characters
-  5. Now player are able to configure a key binding that toggles Ledger window
+  - Now, players are able to configure a key binding to open/close the Ledger window
-  6. Added missing reason names (thank you [dominoid](http://www.esoui.com/forums/member.php?u=345))
+  - Added missing reason names (thank you [dominoid](http://www.esoui.com/forums/member.php?u=345))
-  7. Date/time column now considers game localization and clock format
+  - Date/time column now considers game localization, player's timezone and clock format

 ## Help wanted